railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 * The :guilabel:`Signature` field gives the user a place for the signature attached to messages sent from within OpenERP.

-The :guilabel:`ABOUT` link gives information about the development of the Open ERP software and various links to other information.
+The :guilabel:`ABOUT` link gives information about the development of the OpenERP software and various links to other information.

-The :guilabel:`HELP` link directs the user to the online documentation of OpenERP where extensive help is available on a host of topics.
+The :guilabel:`HELP` link directs the user to the online documentation of OpenERP, where extensive help is available on a host of topics.

 The :guilabel:`LOGOUT` link enables you to logout and return to the original login page.
 You can then login to another database, or to the same database as another user.
 This page also gives you